Santdig/Coursera-Getting-and-Cleaning-Data-Project/README.md

 8. test/y_test.txt: Test labels.
 9.train/subject_train.txt: Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

+## Repository files

+1. README.md: This file.
+2. CodeBook.md: Describes the variables, the data, and any transformations or work that you performed to clean up the data.
+3. run_analysis.R: Script for performing the analysis and preparing tidy dataset

 ## Steps to work on this course project

-Download the data source and put into a folder on your local drive.
+1. Download and unzip the data source files and put into a folder on your local drive.
 You'll have a UCI HAR Dataset folder.
-Put run_analysis.R in the parent folder of DataUCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.
+2. Put run_analysis.R in the parent folder of DataUCI HAR Dataset, then set it as your working directory using setwd() function in RStudio.
 Run source("run_analysis.R"), then it will generate a new file tiny_data.txt in your working directory.